Exus Blog Article

 There are winds of change in Cambodia, too.
 The National Bank of Cambodia has signed a cross-border fintech cooperation pact with Singapore’s Monetary Authority.
 Cambodia’s nascent fintech scene will “reap the benefits of the new innovation in financial technology” according to the National Bank of Singapore’s deputy governor, Neav Chanthana.

 For Cambodia’s incumbent banks, the pact is a warning shot.
 The World Economic Forum has previously criticized the country’s sluggish domestic payment and settlement processes.
 As fintech competition ramps up, this situation will have to change.

 A lot of promise - but a long way to go

 The Banker’s ASEAN top 100 illustrates how far Southeast Asia’s banks have come, but there’s much work to do.
 The figures are impressive and growth has been tremendous.

 But with development come changing expectations and increasing competition.
-Younger, more affluent consumers want convenience, and a new array of fintechs are ready to pounce if banks don’t step up to the plate.
+Younger, more affluent consumers want convenience, and a new array of fintech is ready to pounce if banks don’t step up to the plate.

 An investment in digital innovation is a must.
-Payments, lending and debt collections - these are all examples of labour-intensive processes ripe for automation.
+Payments, lending, and debt collections - these are all examples of labor-intensive processes ripe for automation.
 The opportunity is there for Southeast Asian banks to keep growing - but only if they keep innovating.